Michal1017/Spaceship_Titanic/README.md

 # Spaceship_Titanic
- Project to learn machine learning skills
+ Project which can help improve machine learning skills.

+Project predict which memeber of space ship will land on which planet after anomaly based on information about passengers.